ioverho/nlp1-alignment/files/slides.md

 - 2020 – 2022: MSc.
 AI at University of Amsterdam

-  - Thesis on with Wilker Aziz on meta-learning, morphology and translation
+  - Thesis with Wilker Aziz on meta-learning, morphology and translation

-  - Took NLP1 in 2020 (COVID edition)
+  - Took NLP1 in 2020

 <br>